Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

-- note: the assistant ignores the domain description when generating the summary
+- note: the assistant ignores the domain description when generating the summary since otherwise, we had issues with the assistant sticking to the selected part of the conceptual model

 <br/>

 ### 3) highlighting in the domain description which parts are represented by the conceptual model

-- when creating conceptual model with the help of the assistant each suggested element contains also the already mentioned original text
+- when creating a conceptual model with the help of the assistant, each suggested element contains also the already mentioned original text
-- when some part of the conceptual model is selected all these original texts can be highlighted in the domain description using the "Highlight original text" button on the topbar:
+- when some part of the conceptual model is selected, all these original texts can be highlighted in the domain description using the "Highlight original text" button on the topbar:

     <img src="images/frontend/highlight-original-text-button.png" alt="drawing" width="900"/>